UUDigitalHumanitieslab/EDPOP/backend/README.md

 ### Setting up Blazegraph namespaces

 Visit the [web interface]( http://localhost:9999), navigate to the `NAMESPACES` tab.
 Use the `create namespace` form to create a new namespace.
 Choose `edpop` as a name, and set the mode to `quads`.
 All other checkboxes should be disabled.
 A popup is shown with additional settings.
 Leave these at their default values and choose `Create`.
 The created namespace should now appear in the list of namespaces.
-Choose `use` to use the readit namespace when operating the web interface
+Choose `use` to use the edpop namespace when operating the web interface

 In order to support the unittests, visit the Blazegraph web interface and create an additional namespace by the name `edpop_testing`.